dero/HIDeous/README.md

 Try running the app as an administrator.

 If that doesn't help, it'd be great if you took the time to [create an issue on GitHub](https://github.com/dero/HIDeous/issues).
 I'll do my best to help you out and you'll be helping make the app better for everyone.

+## Uninstall

+Make sure the "Run on startup" toggle in the UI is off, then just delete the app directory.

 ## Disclaimer